DigitallyHappy/backpack-blog-articles/README.md

 ### How to submit an idea

 Add a new issue to this repository.
-Please mention if you're willing to write it yourself, whether it is for free or paid.
+Please mention if you're willing to write it yourself, or just think it's a good idea because it's something that's not exactly easy to do, and an article would make it easier.

 ### How to submit an article